bobbicodes/reel/README.md

 my text
 ```

 This can be useful if you are demonstrating something in the shell and want to present a clean sequence of commands.
 No clearing of the screen, nothing disrupting the continuity of your workflow.
 But then you have no multiline editing so it's only useful for creating one-off files.
 I wanted something in between a _line editor_, like [ed](https://en.wikipedia.org/wiki/Ed_(text_editor)), and a full _screen editor_ like vi.
+An editor with a polished multiline experience that completely stays out of your way.